 Our strong growth over the years has brought with it a delightful diversity of cultures among our employees.
 It is important here to be able to rely on a common framework of values.
 Only through this common approach will we grow into a global community that deals with its employees, customers and suppliers in a respectful, honest and reliable manner.
 We are committed to protecting the environment in many ways.
 Our main focus is on energy emissions from vehicles and buildings, waste prevention, and recycling.

 Our social responsibility increases with our entrepreneurial success.
 We are committed to this responsibility by advocating for animal welfare and supporting projects in the areas of education, research, arts and intercultural affairs.
 We also promote sports by acting as sponsor.
 By promoting diversity in the workforce, we benefit from a genuine competitive advantage.
-There are no barriers pertaining to heritage or other personal aspects.

 The German Childhood Cancer Foundation is the central contact point for families with children with cancer.
 Here, families are provided information and a professional advice.
 For example, through social funds, the foundation supports families in financial difficulties.